flink-china/1.6.0/dev/event_timestamp_extractors.md

+---
-# Pre-defined Timestamp Extractors / Watermark Emitters
+title: "Pre-defined Timestamp Extractors / Watermark Emitters"
+nav-parent_id: event_time
+nav-pos: 2
+---
 <!--
 Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file